Download audio sample

 Even though E06 operates regular schedules, the amount of them

 is low.
-As of August 2014, only three regular non-training
+As of August 2014, only four regular non-training

 transmissions are being noted.
 Vast majority of the transmissions